Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 The leading master is responsible for managing the global metadata of the system.
 This includes file system metadata (e.g. the file system inode tree), block metadata (e.g. block locations), and worker capacity metadata (free and used space).
+The leading master will only ever query under storage for metadata.
+Application data will never be routed through the master.
 Alluxio clients interact with the leading master to read or modify this metadata.
 All workers periodically send heartbeat information to the leading master to maintain their participation in the cluster.
 The leading master does not initiate communication with other components; it only responds to requests via RPC services.
-The leading master records all file system transactions to a distributed persistent storage to allow for recovery of master state information; the set of records is referred to as the journal.
+The leading master records all file system transactions to a distributed persistent storage location to allow for recovery of master state information; the set of records is referred to as the journal.

 ### Standby Masters